 Arrive early at Ogden Pioneer Stadium to enjoy the pre-rodeo events.
-Whether you’re there to cheer the mutton busters, Junior Posse riders, Miss Rodeo Utah Freestyle or the Cowboys Mounted Shooters, you’ll be sure to see dust flying and heels kicking as our young cowboys and cowgirls compete.
-Come early to enjoy the action!
+Whether there to cheer the mutton busters, Junior Posse riders, Miss Rodeo Utah Freestyle or the Cowboy Mounted Shooters, you’ll be sure to see dust flying and heels kicking as our young cowboys and cowgirls compete.
+Come enjoy the action!

-Children ages 5 to 8 years old — and weigh less than 50 pounds – grab some fluff and show their stuff in this event, compete in this popular pre-rodeo event.
-Head over to Ogden Pioneer Days headquarters, 1810 S. Washington Blvd., for registration and the parent signature of a waiver.
-Arrive early at Ogden Pioneer Stadium to watch this fun event every night of 2019 Ogden Pioneer Days.
+Children ages 5 to 8 years old and weighing less than 50 pounds “grab some fluff and show their stuff” to compete in this popular pre-rodeo event.
+Arrive early at Ogden Pioneer Stadium to watch this fun event every night of Ogden Pioneer Days.
 For those wanting to participate, registration starts on Monday, June 21st, 10am at the Ogden Pioneer Day offices (a signed parent waiver is required).

 Fast, flashy horses spinning fast and slide-stopping long can be seen during the Miss Rodeo Utah freestyle horsemanship competition.
 Contestants in the Miss Rodeo Utah pageant, held exclusively as part of Ogden Pioneer Days, attempt to wow the crowd (and a panel of judges) as they vie for the coveted crown.
 The event is one of the last judged events of the pageant each year.
-Come early on Tuesday, July 23 to see the contestants show off what they can do atop a fast-running steed.
+Come early the night of the event to see the contestants show off what they can do atop a fast-running steed.

-Annie — or Arnold — get your gun!
-A mounted shooting competition will be Wednesday, July 24.
-This event features the some of the best marksmanship and horsemanship in the west.
+Annie, or Arnold, get your gun!
+A mounted shooting competition, this event features the some of the best marksmanship and horsemanship in the west.
 Contestants are riding a horse at high speeds while shooting blank ammunition at targets.
 Mounted shooting is one of the fastest growing equestrian sports in the nation.
-Join us on Pioneer Day to cheer the contestants as they wend their ways through the rounds.
+Join us on Pioneer Day to cheer the contestants as they wend their way through the rounds.